StephanStu/Cloud-DevOps-Engineer-Capstone-Project/README.md

 `$ curl "https://awscli.amazonaws.com/awscli-exe-linux-x86_64.zip" -o "awscliv2.zip"``

 Then, `$ unzip awscliv2.zip` and `$ sudo ./aws/install`.
-The installation can be tested with
+The installation can be tested with `$ aws --version`.

-`$ aws --version`

 Next, download and extract the latest release of _eksctl_, the command line tool that allows control of the Kubernetes cluster,  with the following command:

 `$ curl --silent --location "https://github.com/weaveworks/eksctl/releases/latest/download/eksctl_$(uname -s)_amd64.tar.gz" | tar xz -C /tmp`

 Move the extracted binary, `$ sudo mv /tmp/eksctl /usr/local/bin` and test that installation was successful by `$ eksctl version`.
+These guidelines have been taken from [this source](https://docs.aws.amazon.com/eks/latest/userguide/eksctl.html).
 **Note**: The GitTag version should be at least 0.20.0.

 #### Install Brew - A package management system